7 SportsZone High School Football Kickoff Show focused on keeping athletes and coaches safe

 WTRF wants to take every precaution to keep everyone safe.
 This comes on the heels of two area teams canceling games this week.

-The Kickoff Show will still be packed with of 7 SportsZone features and conversations with area coaches.
+The Kickoff Show will still be packed with 7 SportsZone features and conversations with area coaches.